mikhail-kharlamov/RecapKt/README.md

 [![CI](https://github.com/ArtemKushnir/RecapKt/actions/workflows/ci.yaml/badge.svg)](https://github.com/ArtemKushnir/RecapKt/actions/workflows/ci.yaml)

-Implementation of recursive summarization of dialogues from the article [Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models](https://arxiv.org/pdf/2308.15022)
+Comparison between implementations of Recursive Summarization of Dialogues from the article [Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models](https://arxiv.org/pdf/2308.15022), Memory Bank from the article [MemoryBank: Enhancing Large Language Models with Long-Term Memory](https://arxiv.org/pdf/2305.10250), assembling all sessions in the context window of the model and using only last session for generating response.

 ## Technology Stack